 I have worked as an adviser on the BBC TV show Trust Me, I’m a Doctor.
 I have previously given interviews for GMTV, Sky News and BBC radio on the subject of ADHD.
 I have also provided behind-the-scenes consultancy to Betty TV during an episode of the Food Hospital on Channel 4, London.

-My new book Nutritional Armour For Brain Warriors is being published in 2018.
+My new book on Smart Foods to Optimise Brain-Function is due to be published in 2020.
 Watch this space!